-This past Thursday, when Alec had his Dad’s Night Out, I decided to really roll the dice and take both boys out to a restaurant by myself.
+This past Thursday, when Alec had his Dad’s Night Out, I decided to really roll the dice and take both toddlers (age one and two) out to a restaurant by myself.
 It was pretty fun.

 I tried to call it our Big Adventure, but Holden said we shouldn’t call it a ‘venture.
 So I asked, “what should we call it then, mom and boys dinner date?” and he said, “we should call it a family”.
 Cute, but that wasn’t really what I was going for.